nim-lang/atlas/readme.md

 Multiple projects can share a single deps folder.

 In this configuration Atlas works in a *workspace* style.
+All you need to do is setup an `atlas.config` in each project.

 To setup a folder `ws/` as a workspace simply clone a project into the `ws/` folder like: